microsoft/DeepSpeed/docs/_posts/2022-07-26-deepspeed-azure.md

 *Figure 5: Performance characteristics of 175B model on 512 and 1K GPUs respectively.
 The colored columns signify different micro batch sizes.*

 Next, we report the 530B model scaling.
 Previous results on the 530B MT-NLG model using DeepSpeed and Megatron-LM on 280 DGX A100 servers on the Selene supercomputer showed the peak throughput of 126 TFLOPS/GPU.
-However, we were able to surpass that throughput and achieved up to **171.37 TFLOPs/GPU** on 128 NDv4 A100 systems (i.e., 1024 GPUs) as shown in *Figure 6*.
+However, we were able to surpass that throughput and achieved up to **171.37 TFLOPs/GPU** on 128 NDm A100 v4-series A100 systems (i.e., 1024 GPUs) as shown in *Figure 6*.

 The benefit of this 530B model is its simpler parallelization configuration as there is no tensor/pipeline parallelism.
 With ZeRO powered data parallelism, there are fewer heuristics required to optimally configure the distributed model.
 In addition, the consistent steady state performance of more than 140 TFLOPs/GPU for micro batch sizes >1 demonstrates a robust software and hardware platform.